 Now that you know what macros are, why should you care?
 You might try counting macros if you’re not seeing the results you’re hoping for in the gym.
 No matter how hard you workout, your diet has to be in line to see success.
 Tracking macros is one way to make sure you are eating properly based on your goals.

-Using our macro calculator, you can input your age, height, weight, and activity level to determine the best macros for your goals – whether you want to gain or lose weight, or just target fat loss, there are ways to calculate your macro goals for any scenario.
+Using a macro calculator, you can input your age, height, weight, and activity level to determine the best macros for your goals – whether you want to gain or lose weight, or just target fat loss, there are ways to calculate your macro goals for any scenario.

 Tracking macros is an alternative to calorie tracking that takes into account exactly what type of calories you’re consuming along the way.
 Tracking your macros even for a few days can help you better understand your habits and make sure you’re following a well balanced eating plan.